-The certificate offers students the courses and credits in early childhood administration that are needed for the Child Program Administrator Credential.
-Upon successful completion of the program, graduates will be prepared to submit the required portfolio for the CPAC credential.
+This certificate offers courses and credits in early childhood administration that are needed for the Child Program Administrator Credential.
+Upon successful completion of the program, the student will be prepared to submit the required portfolio for the CPAC credential.

 The college also offers an associate degree program in Early Childhood Administration for those who wish to enter the field but have little or no experience.